 How long and how often will you use the knife?
 Professional chefs and home cooks who tend to have long food prep sessions (such as home canners) say they prefer lighter, stamped or ceramic knives because they don't get as fatigued.
 Those who do heavier jobs or use one knife -- for example a chef's knife -- for a wide range of tasks prefer the heftier feel of a forged knife.
 If you don't use your knives very often, a decent set of stamped steel knives will start sharp and stay sharp at a very reasonable cost.

 Do you mind hand washing?
 Putting your knife in the dishwasher is a no-no, professionals say --- even if the knife bills itself as dishwasher safe.
-The heat and harsh chemicals can change the composition of the metal, shortening its life, and the banging around in the flatware basket may cause dings.
+The heat and harsh chemicals can change the composition of the metal, shortening its life, and banging around in the flatware basket may cause dings.
 However, many people buy highly rated, less expensive knives, toss them in the dishwasher for convenience sake, and then just buy new ones when they dull.

 Can you keep up with maintenance?
-In addition to hand washing, a high-quality knife will also need regular honing with a sharpening steel to maintain its edge.
+In addition to hand washing, a high-quality knife will need regular honing with a sharpening steel to maintain its edge.
 It will occasionally need to be sharpened as well, either with a home knife sharpener or by sending it to a professional.
 Some manufacturers provide lifetime sharpening services for a small fee -- although some customers say your knives will be gone for several weeks.

 Many experts and professionals agree: you only need three knives.
 They are an 8-inch chef's knife, a 3-1/2-inch paring knife, and a 10-inch bread knife.
 Buy the absolute best model of each of these that you can afford, they say, and you'll be set with knives for life.